alegnani/pancake-verifier/README.md

 Pancake compound shapes, like `<1, 2, <3, 4> >`, can be reasoned about in annotations.
 This can be done by comparing single elements via the dot syntax (`foo.0 == bar.1.2`) or via structural equality (`foo == bar.1`).
 Shapes can be return values or arguments of a Pancake function or the argument of Viper predicates or functions.
-When used as an argument in Viper predicates or functions use the shape instead of the type.
+When used as an argument in Viper predicates or functions use the shape as the type.
 ```c
 /@ predicate shape_pred(shape: {1, 2}) {
     shape.0 > 42 && shape.1 == < 1, 2 >